What are the steps for emancipation of juveniles?

 - The youth must be at least 16 years old and their parents or guardians must reside in this county.

-- The youth must complete an application for emancipation and pay an application fee to the State of Oregon clerk.
+- The youth must complete an application for emancipation that must be notarized and submit to the juvenile department.

 - The clerk will set a date for a preliminary court hearing, usually within 10 days.
 A notice will be sent to the youth and parents.